StoneT2000/BC19/README.md

 - 24834 is for telling a pilgrim to search and mine any deposit
 - 24585 is for telling units to move at fastest speed possible
 - 24586, ...
 28681 is for telling prophets to move and defend a new location.
+- 28682 to 28841  is for telling newly built pilgrims to mine that location.
+(Specify type?)
+- 28842 to 29001 is for telling old pilgrims to mine that location.

 ## STRATEGIES